trey-rosius/cdk_group_chat/README.md

 updateUserAccount(input: UpdateUserInput!): User! @aws_cognito_user_pools
 ```

 Create a file called `user-lambda-stack.ts` in the `lib` folder.
-When we created the main stack(`group_chat_stack`) above, we made a couple of resources public.Meaning they could be shared and used within the other stacks.
+When we created the main stack(`group_chat_stack`) above, we made a couple of resources public.
+Meaning they could be shared and used within the other stacks.

 ```typescript
   public readonly groupChatTable: Table;